There are countless opportunities available for internships and volunteer positions so dive right in and find one that is suitable for you!

 Volunteer abroad with EQWIP HUBs and share your expertise by collaborating with young people seeking new, job-ready skills.
 EQWIP HUBs are dynamic innovation spaces spanning 18 urban centers across Bolivia, Ghana, Indonesia, Peru, Senegal, and Tanzania.

-The Canadian Bureau for International Education’s (CBIE) iStudent Canada site is a comprehensive, interactive website offering resources for international coop, internships, study abroad and funding opportunities.
+The Canadian Bureau for International Education’s (CBIE) site offers resources for international coop, internships, study abroad and funding opportunities.

-Resources put together by the Department of Foreign Affairs, Trade and Development Canada
+Resources put together by the Government of Canada.

 AIESEC is an international organization that provides students the opportunity to develop on a global setting.
 Through AIESEC’s unique Global Internship Program, gain international experience while developing your leadership skills and connecting to students from over 90 different countries.